Mallory606/Human-Benchmark/README.md

 many rounds you made it through.
 Each time a word is generated, there is a 1 in 4 chance that it will pick a word from the list of words that have already been seen.

+### Stroop Test Game

+This test is based on the Stroop Phenomenon with which it is difficult to answer a question about a visual when a different word is being displayed because the brain processes reading words at a different speed than it processes other visual information.
+This game functions by displaying a written color with a font that is a different color, and it asks the user to press a button with the color that the font uses, not the one that matches the written word.
+The game ends when the user presses the wrong button, and their score is equal to the number of rounds they successfully completed.